 But when we see that same for 2-3 times, we start noticing new details and get interested.
 That’s why delivering the same ad to the same users up to 5 times is totally fine.

 Anything above it means users will start clicking the three dots on the Facebook ad and hide your ad.
+To prevent this from happening, you should learn how to edit frequency cap Facebook ads have.
 You can choose the frequency right from your Ads Manager by mentioning how many times you want the user to see the ad throughout X days.

 #3 Exclude converted users